-- 2. Summary of significant accounting policies (continued) - 2.4 Revenue recognition (continued) - (a) Revenue from non-exchange transactions (continued)

-(i) Government subventions and grants
+- 2. Summary of significant accounting policies (continued) - 2.4 Revenue recognition (continued) - (a) Revenue from non-exchange transactions (continued) - (i) Government subventions and grants

 The University of Ghana is classified as a subvented institution by the Government of Ghana.
 Government subvention to the University is made up of emolument, administrative and service subventions.
 Emolument subvention refers to funds received to cover personnel costs.
-Administrative subvention refers to funds received to pay for budgeted operational expenditure including water and electricity bills, while service subvention refers to funds received to pay for budgeted to pay for costs in relation to the core activities of the University and are recognised when incurred.
+Administrative subvention refers to funds received to pay for budgeted operational expenditure, while service subvention refers to funds received to pay for costs in relation to the core activities of the University and are recognised when incurred.